 5.Campuestohan Highland Resort

 For those traveling to Bacolod and has a few more days to stay, I highly recommend a day trip to Campuestohan Mountain Resort.
-Campuestohan Highland Resort has a view to offer, aside from its world class and state of the art facilities and ambiance, the cool temperature is something which one will surely enjoy.Situated right in the boundaries of two of the most progressive cities in the province – Bacolod City and Talisay City, Campuestohan is a 5-hectare property that radiates the splendor of the lush green forests of Mt.
-Makawili
+Campuestohan Highland Resort has an amazing view to offer , aside from its world class and state of the art facilities and ambiance, the cool temperature is something which one will surely enjoy.Situated right in the boundaries of two cities in the province – Bacolod City and Talisay City, Campuestohan is a 5-hectare property that radiates the splendor of the lush green forests of Mt.
+Makawili.

 Campuestohan Highland Resort is located at Sitio Campuestohan, Brgy.
 Cabatangan, Talisay City, Negros Occidental, Philippines